nytimes/presidential-precinct-map-2024/README.md

 ## General caveats

 - We used official precinct boundaries provided by states or counties for most of the places in our map.
 When official boundaries were not available, we created approximate precinct shapes using points in the [voter files by L2](https://www.l2-data.com), a nonpartisan voter data vendor.
 This results in _generally accurate_ precinct boundaries, but the shapes can be more approximate in no- or very-low-population places.
-  - Because of this, spatially joining the precincts in our GeoJSON without official boundaries is likely to yield less-than-ideal output.
+  - Because of this, spatially joining the precincts in our TopoJSON without official boundaries is likely to yield less-than-ideal output.
 - In the following states, precinct results in some counties were not included in the map because these counties reported absentee votes at the countywide level rather than at the precinct level: Idaho, Michigan, Missouri, North Carolina, Oklahoma and South Dakota.
 - Some of the results we gathered are slightly incomplete:
   - Wherever write-ins are not reported by the data source, our vote totals are marginally different.
-  - A very small portion of the tabular precinct results (roughly 0.1%) could not be joined to the precinct boundaries, and thus these results are not present in the GeoJSON.
+  - A very small portion of the tabular precinct results (roughly 0.1%) could not be joined to the precinct boundaries, and thus these results are not present in the TopoJSON.
 - Our map uses township-level data in much of New England.
 We will replace it with precinct-level data as it becomes available.
 - A small number of precincts contain no votes or have so few voters that their vote data is redacted by officials.
-Those polygons are excluded from the GeoJSON.
+Those polygons are excluded from the TopoJSON.

 ## State-by-state data availability and caveats